 At the Greener Living Blog, we love bamboo.
-We want to build homes with it, fill those homes with the coolest bamboo accessories, and even plant bamboo in the gardens.
+We want to build homes with it, fill those holes with the coolest bamboo accessories, and even plant bamboo in the gardens.

-The reason that we love bamboo so much is that we’ve done a lot of research about the numerous benefits of the bamboo plant and we want to reap some of those benefits for ourselves.
+We love bamboo so much because we’ve done a lot of research about the numerous benefits of the bamboo plant, and we want to reap some of those benefits for ourselves.

-In this blog, we’re going to show you another fantastic use for the almighty bamboo plant: food.
-Not only does bamboo taste a-mah-zing, it’s also super good for you.
+In this blog, we’re going to show you another fantastic use for the food.
+Not only does bamboo taste a-mah-zing, but it’s also super good for you.
 Let’s tuck in, shall we?

 What bamboo is used for cooking?

-The only part of the bamboo plant that is used in cooking is the sprouts/shoots, while the rest of the plant is used to make a whole variety of useful products (more on that below).
+The only part of the bamboo plant used in cooking is the sprouts/shoots, while the rest of the plant is used to make a variety of useful products (more on that below).

 - Phyllostachys edulis